AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 presence of crossgen).
 This should be fixed in the forthcoming V13 data set.

-Unfortunately is is proving difficult to find good models for any of the measures above.
+Unfortunately, it is proving difficult to find good models for any of the measures above.
 Some potential explanations:

 - High noise levels.
 Typical noise of 0.01% - 0.1% still means variations